yodrew/yodrew.github.io/_pages/other/economy.md

 ---
 title: economy
 layout: page
-navprev: ordo
+navprev: mechanics
 permalink: /other/economy/
-navnext: tribal-housing
+navnext: ordo
 ---

-This is an overview and discussion of a sane personal economy.
+This is a design for a sane personal economy.

 ### budget